 Teaching and Learning

 JD students have the opportunity to study abroad at a partner law school, available in over 20 institutions world-wide, for part of their law degree.
-We also offer several joint legal education programs, including with the University of Hong Kong, Tsinghua University, and the University of Melbourne.
-In addition to these programs, experiential opportunities with the International Human Rights Clinic, the Jessup International Moot, and the Vis International Arbitration Moot, provide students with real-world exposure while connecting with practitioners and students abroad.
+We also offer joint legal education programs, including with the University of Hong Kong and the University of Melbourne.
+In addition to these programs, experiential opportunities with the International Justice and Human Rights Clinic, the Jessup International Moot, the Oxford International Intellectual Property Moot, the Ian Fletcher International Insolvency Law Moot and the Vis International Arbitration Moot, provide students with real-world exposure while connecting with practitioners and students abroad.

 We are fortunate to welcome a diverse cohort of graduate students each year, representing a wide range of research interests and perspectives.
 Visit our research stories to learn more about the kinds of scholarly work that our faculty and students are involved with.